Gays, Illinois: Arts and culture

 A two-story outhouse is located in the town.
 It was built in 1869 for apartments that were attached to a general store.
 The top floor was used by the apartment dwellers while the bottom floor was used by patrons of the store.
 Although the store and apartments were demolished, the outhouse remained.
 Each level has two seats, so the outhouse could be used by four at a time.
 Waste from the top level dropped behind a false wall into a pit.
 It is located at the corner of N Pine Street and Front Street.

+Hattie Hortenstine after cutting toilet paper “ribbon” at the inaugural “Two Story Outhouse Festival” in Gays, Illinois.

+Hattie Hortenstine cutting toilet paper “ribbon” at the inaugural “Two Story Outhouse Festival” in Gays, Illinois.

+On August 14, 2021 the Village of Gays celebrated the history of the two-story outhouse by having the "Two Story Outhouse Festival".
+The event included breakfast provided by the Windsor high school FFA, a car show, vendors, food trucks and more.
+Instead of a traditional ribbon-cutting, the festival opted for a toilet paper cutting to mark the beginning of the festival.
+The honor of cutting the toilet paper “ribbon” was given to the Villages oldest living resident at the time, Hattie Hortenstine, who was 97 years old.

 West of the outhouse is the former site of what was claimed to be Hitler's bicycle.
 A rusty bicycle once hung on a pole with a sign that read "Hitler's Bike (1932)".